When is the best time to go to Spain?

 Is this weather information for Spain reliable?

 Climate data for Spain has been gathered every day since January 2009.
-The analysis of these meteorological data for Spain allows us to determine the average for each month in Madrid, Alicante, Barcelona, Bilbao, Granada, Lloret de Mar, Malaga, Salou, and 92 other cities.
+The analysis of these meteorological data for Spain allows us to determine the average for each month in Madrid, Majorca, Tenerife, Alicante, Barcelona, Bilbao, Granada, Lloret de Mar, and 147 other cities.

 So yes: this data is reliable except in cases of temporary climate disruption in the region.